MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/Basic-classification.md

 uid: microsoft.quantum.libraries.machine-learning.basics
 ---

-# Basic classification: classify wines with the QDK
+# basic classification: classify wines with the QDK

 In this Quickstart, you will learn how to execute a quantum sequential classifier written in Q# using the Quantum Machine Learning library of the QDK.
 It's okay if you don't understand everything, this is a quick overview of a complete QDK classifier.
 You will get more details explained as you go through the rest of the tutorials.